 Look back, if you hold good paper and you bought it a long time ago, you probably already made good money (and suffered even deeper drawdowns, for which you were rewarded).
 Now what you can do is to start diversifying your stock portfolio.

 In order to get more specific financial advice based on your profile, it will be best for you to consult financial services companies in Delhi.
-For more info on investments and wealth management, call us at +91-011-48564444 or email us at firstname.lastname@example.org
+For more info on investments and financial services and solutions, call us at +91-011-48564444 or email us at firstname.lastname@example.org